sean-dhill/Personal-Portfolio/README.md

 - Mobile-responsive design
 - Smooth scrolling and clean UI

-👨‍💻 **Author**: Sean Dhillon
-📬 Feel free to reach out or connect through the contact section on the site!
+Feel free to reach out or connect through the contact section on the site!